xiaobo-liu/xiaobo-liu.github.io/_pages/conferences.md

 <ul>

-<li>Co-organizer of triple minisymposium on <a href="https://ilas2025.tw/program/mini/">New Methods in Numerical Multilinear Algebra</a>, 26th Conference of the International Linear Algebra Society (with Anna Ma, Elizabeth Newman, and Eda Oktay).
+<li>Co-organizer of triple minisymposium on <a href="https://ilas2025.tw/program/mini/">New Methods in Numerical Multilinear Algebra</a> (with Anna Ma, Elizabeth Newman, and Eda Oktay) and double minisymposium on <a href="https://ilas2025.tw/program/mini/">Approximations and Errors in Krylov-based Solvers</a> (with Xin Liu and Bastien Vieublé), 26th Conference of the International Linear Algebra Society.
 Kaohsiung, Taiwan, June 23--27, 2025.
 </li>

 <li>Co-organizer of double minisymposium on <a href="https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=78782">Functions of Matrices and Actions thereof</a>, SIAM Conference on Applied Linear Algebra (with Massimiliano Fasi).
 Sorbonne Université, Paris, France, May 13--17, 2024.